 Original Purpose of the Second Amendment

-The purpose was to protect the people’s constitutionally protected individual right to have a gun as a part of the militia.
+The purpose was to protect the people’s individual right to have a gun as a part of the militia, and to secure this right at the federal level by making a constitutionally protected right.
 It was never about being able to own a gun as a mere individual unconnected to the militia.
 There wasn’t an individual right to own a gun.
 In fact, owning guns outside of the militia all fell under common law not constitutional law.

 Being in the militia was seen as a civic duty.
 The state govt told you to get a gun and you had to keep it and maintain it and store it.
 It’s similar to the Swiss militia model of participatory democracy.
 The founders (especially in Federalist 46) trusted the people with the guns because the roots of support for democracy originate locally and local people control who is in charge of the militia.
 Local militias can suppress rebellions from below and tyranny from above.